Louis-Georges de Bréquigny

-This last was read to the Academy on 22 January 1793, the morrow of Louis XVI's execution.
-Meanwhile, Bréquigny had taken part in three great and erudite works.
+This last was read to the Academy on 22 January 1793, the day after Louis XVI's execution.
+Meanwhile, Bréquigny had taken part in three celebrated works.

 To the Chronological Table of Diplomas, Charters, Letters, and Printed Acts Concerning the History of France (Table chronologique des diplômes, chartes, lettres, et actes imprimés concernant l'histoire de France) he contributed three volumes in collaboration with Mouchet (1769–1783).
 Charged with the supervision of a large collection of documents bearing on French history, analogous to Thomas Rymer's Foedera, he published the first volume (Diplomas, Charters, Letters, and Other Documents Relating to French Affairs, etc., in Latin: Diplomata, chartae, epistolae, et alia documenta, ad res Francicas spectantia, etc., 1791).
-The Revolution interrupted him in his collection of Dissertations Concerning the History, Sciences, Letters, and Arts of the Chinese Mémoires concernant l'histoire, les sciences, les lettres, et les arts des Chinois), begun in 1776 at the instance of the minister Bertin, when fifteen volumes had appeared.
+The Revolution interrupted him in his collection of Dissertations Concerning the History, Sciences, Letters, and Arts of the Chinese Mémoires concernant l'histoire, les sciences, les lettres, et les arts des Chinois, begun in 1776 at the instance of the minister Bertin, when fifteen volumes had appeared.

-See the note on Bréquigny at the end of vol. I of the Dissertations of the Académie des Inscriptions (Mémoires de l'Académie des Inscriptions; 1808); the introduction to vol. IV of the Chronological Table of Diplomas (1836); Champollion-Figeac's preface to the Letters of Kings and Queens; the Committee of Historical Works (Comité des travaux historiques), by X. Charmes, vol. I passim; N. Oursel, New Norman Biography (Nouvelle biographie normande; 1886); and the Catalogue of Manuscripts of the Duchesne and Bréquigny Collections (Catalogue des manuscrits des collections Duchesne et Bréquigny; in the Bibliothèque Nationale), by René Poupardin (1905).
+See the note on Bréquigny at the end of volume I of the Dissertations of the Académie des Inscriptions (Mémoires de l'Académie des Inscriptions; 1808); the introduction to volume IV of the Chronological Table of Diplomas (1836); Champollion-Figeac's preface to the Letters of Kings and Queens; the Committee of Historical Works (Comité des travaux historiques), by X. Charmes, vol. I passim; N. Oursel, New Norman Biography (Nouvelle biographie normande; 1886); and the Catalogue of Manuscripts of the Duchesne and Bréquigny Collections (Catalogue des manuscrits des collections Duchesne et Bréquigny; in the Bibliothèque Nationale), by René Poupardin (1905).